5 bright ideas for saving energy and money in your home

 Choosing efficient appliances

-Household appliances can account for up to one third of your energy bill.
+Household appliances can account for up to 33% of your energy bill.
 If you're buying a new fridge, freezer, television, washing machine, clothes dryer, dishwasher or air-conditioner, look for the Energy Rating Label—the more stars, the less energy the product will use.
 High star-rated models can cost a little more, but choosing a cheaper less energy-efficient product could end up costing more in the long run.
 This is because running costs over the product's lifetime can add up to more than any savings made on the original purchase price.

 Using appliances wisely

-'Standby power' used by products like microwaves, televisions and gaming consoles can account for 10 per cent of your electricity bill.
+'Standby power' used by products like microwaves, televisions and gaming consoles can account for 10% of your electricity bill.
 If it's got a little light or clock—it's using power.
 Running costs can be reduced by turning off appliances at the wall when they are not in use, getting rid of any additional fridges and freezers that are not needed, and drying clothes on the line rather than the dryer.

 Heating and cooling efficiently